rotopenguin/sgt-puzzles-for-PortMaster/README.md

 **Keen**, **Unequal**, **Solo**, and **Towers** do not have usable controls at this time.

-Maps has an icky control scheme of picking up a color _somewhere_, and dropping it on another tile.
+Maps has an icky control scheme of picking up a color _somewhere_, and dropping it on another region.
 I would love to see that as "press a face button, paint a color".
 There are only 4 colors.